Still Exhausted After Sleeping? This Can Be the Reason

 Feeling exhausted even after sleeping?

-This may be because you didn’t get enough sleep or because the quality of your sleep isn’t enough.
+This may be because you didn’t get enough sleep or because the quality of your sleep isn't good enough.
 Either way, you will have to face your day without adequate energy.
 This restlessness may even affect your mood and cognitive functions.
 If you don't feel rested and recharged after hours of slumber, start evaluating the quality of your sleep.

 Achieving 8 hours of sleep is vital, but the quality of your sleep is just as important.
 A complete "deep sleep" is essential for refreshing your body after a long and exhausting day.
 However, as complicated as it seems, 6 to 8 hours of sleep isn’t enough to make you feel rested, but quality sleep will.